-If this is the first time you’re looking into work in the accounting field you’ve probably heard the term “bookkeeper” before but have no real idea what it means.
+Is this is the first time you’re looking into work in the accounting field?
+If so, you’ve probably heard the term “bookkeeper” before but have no real idea what it means.
 A bookkeeper typically works for a small-to-medium company performing basic accounting duties.
-This is generally an entry level position in the accounting industry, sometimes not even requiring any post secondary education.
+This is generally an entry-level position in the accounting industry, sometimes not even requiring any post-secondary education.

-How much a bookkeeper does will depend on the size of the company.
+Ultimately, the bookkeeper job description will depend on the size of the company.
 Some bookkeepers will work under an accountant or even a team of accountants at a large company and be focused on a very specific area of the company’s finances, but most bookkeepers work for small-to-medium companies and have broad duties which can include any of the following:

 - Tagging and monitoring fixed assets